Hello32Chris/project-community-connex/README.md

 To Clone the repository:

-go to the place where you want to save the file and enter the following
+From your command terminal (I use ubuntu) select the folder where you want to save the file and enter the following:

 git clone https://github.com/Hello32Chris/project-community-connex
 cd project-community-connex